Last week I needed a little focus mantra to push through the week and I loved this perspective of Kid President.

 So, that’s what I did.
-And by the end of the week, I was tee’d up to be even more excited for the things that were happening in MADville (a.k.a.
-MADabolic Cville).
+And by the end of the week, I was tee’d up to be even more excited for the things that were happening.

 Friday night brought the book signing, and talk, with Paleo Parents, Stacey and Matt.
-We loved having them in to MAD to share their story with the Charlottesville community.
+We loved having them in to share their story with the Charlottesville community.

 What I loved about their story is that it was about health — real health for their kids and family as a whole.
 Weight loss and fitness were something of a byproduct, but their motivation and benefits had to do with saving their lives, and their children’s lives, from obesity and all that it triggers.
 They are real people, with real lives, and very real health motivations to clean up their food.

 Their first book, Eat Like a Dinosaur, was originally written to help bring some normalcy, and clarity, to their children’s eating, and all the kids that were on gluten-free, dairy-free, or some allergen-free diets — and it’s awesome.
 Kid tested and hunger approved.

 We were lucky to also have Kathy from Keswick Gourmet sampling out her amazing marinara sauce; no sugar, preservatives, or any sort of additives…just good homemade sauce, the way your grandma always made.